Ibrahim-Ola/uavsar-lidar-project/README.md

 #### 2.2 Windows

 `pyenv` does not officially support Windows OS.
-Hence, you should install Python directly for your own version of Windows either by using the Microsoft Store or by navigating to [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) in your browser and following the download links.
+Hence, you should install Python directly for your own version of Windows either by using the Microsoft Store or by navigating to [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/) in your browser and following the download link.
 During installation, be sure to check the box that adds Python to your `PATH` environment variables.
-To run Python in a virtual environment, open the PowerShell and follow the instructions below.
+To run Python in a virtual environment, open the PowerShell program and type the follow commands.

 ```{bash}
 mkdir insar_project